vercel/next.js/docs/advanced-features/i18n-routing.md

 }
 ```

-Note that to handle switching just the `locale` while preserving all routing information such as [dynamic route](/docs/routing/dynamic-routes.md) query values or hidden href query values, you can provide the `href` parameter as an object:
+Note that to handle switching only the `locale` while preserving all routing information such as [dynamic route](/docs/routing/dynamic-routes.md) query values or hidden href query values, you can provide the `href` parameter as an object:

 ```jsx
 import { useRouter } from 'next/router'